 Lake Palestine is a 25,560-acre reservoir on the Neches River in Anderson, Cherokee, Henderson, and Smith counties - an East Texas lake with active residential and recreational use.
 Lakefront homeowners and commercial properties on Lake Palestine regularly need construction work to maintain waterfront access and shoreline stability.

 The reservoir conditions at Lake Palestine - an East Texas lake with active residential and recreational use - shape construction requirements at every waterfront property.
 Seasonal changes require adjustable or floating systems at shallow-approach sites.
-Permits from the reservoir authority and Army Corps are required for all dock and shoreline construction.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

 Shore Protect Team offers Bank Stabilization Services in Lake Palestine, TX.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Shore Protect Team provides shoreline erosion control, dock and pier construction, retaining wall installation, and bank stabilization for waterfront properties on Lake Palestine in Anderson, Cherokee, Henderson, and Smith counties in East Texas near Tyler.
-Lake Palestine is a Sabine River Authority reservoir on the Neches River that provides water supply for the Tyler area and serves as a major recreational lake for the East Texas region.
+Lake Palestine is a the reservoir authority reservoir on the Neches River that provides water supply for the Tyler area and serves as a major recreational lake for the East Texas region.
 The lake's large surface area, piney woods setting, and active recreational boating make it one of the premier waterfront residential destinations in East Texas.

 Lake Palestine's shoreline soils include a mix of East Texas red clay, sandy loam, and alluvial deposits from the Neches River basin - these soils are prone to the shrink-swell erosion typical of clay-heavy East Texas lake banks.
 Wave erosion from recreational boat traffic and wind-driven conditions on Lake Palestine's large open fetches compounds the soil movement erosion, requiring retaining walls on developed waterfront properties that experience combined wave and soil stability issues.
 Shore Protect Team evaluates the specific soil type and wave exposure at each Lake Palestine erosion site before recommending retaining wall type and embedment depth.

 Send Shore Protect Team your Lake Palestine property location and county along with photos of your shoreline erosion, dock, and bank conditions.
-We assess the SRA permit requirements and erosion conditions for your specific Lake Palestine location and provide a preliminary cost estimate.
 Contact Shore Protect Team to begin your Lake Palestine waterfront project.